 Students This refers to persons who were attending educational institutions such as schools, colleges or universities on full-time basis.
 Retired This refers to persons who had withdrawn from the workforce or were too old to work.

-Others This refers to all other economically inactive persons such as disabled persons and persons with private means.
+Others This refers to all other economically inactive persons.
+They include persons who were not able to work due to injury, illness or disability.
 Prisoners, patients of mental hospitals, inmates of homes for the aged as well as those who were awaiting call-up for national service are included in this category.

 Occupation Occupation of a working person refers to the kind of work he was doing during the reference period.
-The Singapore Standard Occupational Classification 2000, which is based on the International Standard Classification of Occupations 1988 (ISCO-88), is used to classify working persons by occupation.
+The Singapore Standard Occupational Classification 2005, which is based on the International Standard Classification of Occupations 1988 (ISCO-88), is used to classify working persons by occupation.
 Industry Industry refers to the kind of economic activity or the nature of business of the firm, establishment or department in which the person was employed during the reference period.
 If the person was self-employed, industry refers to the kind of economic activity or nature of business he was operating.
-The Singapore Standard Industrial Classification 2000, which is based on the International Standard Industrial Classification 1990 (ISIC-90), is used to classify all working persons by industry.
+The Singapore Standard Industrial Classification 2005, which is based on the draft revision of International Standard Industrial Classification (ISIC) Revision 4, is used to classify all working persons by industry.
 Occupational Status Occupational status refers to the status of working persons in relation to their employment.
-Working persons aged 15 years and over are classified into the four categories : Employers This refers to persons who operate either on their own or jointly with other partners a business, trade or profession and hire one or more employees.
+Working persons aged 15 years and over are classified into the four categories: Employers This refers to persons who operate either on their own or jointly with other partners a business, trade or profession and hire one or more employees.

 Own Account Workers This refers to persons who operate either on their own or jointly with other partners a business, trade or profession without any paid employee.

 Employees This refers to persons who work for individuals, firms or organisations, the government or statutory bodies and receive regular wages and salaries from them.